Holistic Life and Creativity Coach / Group Facilitator

 I also learned a lot about the power of true listening when I participated in ACOA (Adult Children of Alcoholics) and studied carefully the work of Terry Kellogg.
 Also during this time I studied and practiced in depth Kundalini and Advaita Yoga, and subsequently Buddhism, and explored other means of connecting with the Source within us and raising our level of consciousness.
 Later I obtained a degree in Counseling Psychology / Human Development in order to hone my facilitating skills on the psychological and verbal level, since most of my previous training had been in work with the energetic and subtle bodies and in leading groups.
 Facilitating groups of all kinds is my great passion.

 Health and Healing.
-I have studied both Eastern and Western schools of health and healing extensively, as well as Human Biology, Neuroscience and Statistics at the college level, and continue to review research and studies in all areas of health.
-I offer a comprehensive yet concise means of supporting and maintaining health that focuses on balance and non-harmful practices, and draws on the best of all worlds.
+I have studied both Eastern and Western schools of health and healing intensely and extensively, as well as Human Biology, Neuroscience and Statistics at the college level, and continue to review research and studies in all areas of health.
+I can help you create an effective health plan for yourself, one that takes into account your unique life and needs.

 One important thing I learned about meditation is that while most meditation teachers teach you how to do a technique that is (sometimes) conducive to meditation, they often do not teach you what meditation really is.
 There is a problem there: the technique is not the experience.
 Nor is it the purpose of meditation.
 And doing the technique without having the experience or knowing what the purpose of the technique is will not lead you to enlightenment, or relaxation, or focus, or whatever your purpose for meditating is.
 In my classes I show you experientially what meditation is, and some ways to get there that might work for you, and I do them in a very safe and transformational environment.
 Meditation can make a profound difference in your life in ways you might not suspect.

 Creativity.
 I love to show people how to access their deepest creativity so that they can utilize their gifts to the fullest.
 I am a creative artist myself, and I bring my understanding of the need for personal and spiritual expression through the arts to my healing work.
 My life is dedicated to creativity and allowing it to flourish in all of us.
 Virtually everything I do comes from this commitment.
-I’ve recently added some training in Creativity Coaching from the master of this type of support, Eric Maisel, who is the author of over 50 books, many of them about creativity and the creative life.
-After many years as a psychotherapist to creative artists, he founded the field of creativity coaching, which goes a step beyond traditional therapy and gets right to the heart of creativity and the creative life.
+I’ve done advanced training in Creativity Coaching with the master of this type of support, Eric Maisel, who founded the field of creativity coaching, which goes a step beyond traditional therapy and gets right to the heart of creativity and the creative life.
+I can help you live creatively and be more creative in daily life, even if you have time or other limitations.

 The work.
-Eventually all of my experience and learning synthesized to create the work that I draw on in my work with individual clients and in the various groups I facilitate through NEW YORK SINGERS SUPPORT™ and NEW YORK SINGERS SUPPORT GROUP™.
+Eventually all of my experience and learning synthesized to create the work that I draw on in my coaching work with individual clients and through NEW YORK SINGERS SUPPORT™.
 I bring the work into my musical productions, as well, in particular in the concerts of ELENA GRECO MULTIMEDIA PRODUCTIONS™ and CONCERTS FOR HEALING™, so that I can bring transformation to people through music and art.

-The work I do and teach is my own, and it is a synthesis of all the many teachings I have studied and practiced, together with my innate talents.
+The work I do and teach is my own, and it is a synthesis of all the many teachings I have studied and practiced, together with my own innate talents.
 In the areas of being, communication and healing, Kamala Hope-Campbell was a major influence.
-Meditation teachers I particularly admire and respect are Adyashanti, Peter Russell and Eckhart Tolle.
-In the realm of creativity, I appreciate greatly the work of Eric Maisel and the valuable contribution he makes to creative people and to all those who need help with living.
-The training I did with him greatly informs the way I work with people.
+Meditation teachers I particularly admire and respect are Adyashanti and Peter Russell.
+In the realm of creativity, I greatly appreciate the work of Eric Maisel, Steven Pressfield and Kenny Werner.

-I have facilitated 200+ groups at this point; group work is my favorite, as I feel that the group energy and the safety of the group setting enhances and expedites healing.
 Although I am well trained in the various modalities I practice, I find that often the most useful thing I can offer people is to truly listen and fully be with them.
-I serve as a facilitator for others in their own journey, using both my innate gifts for healing and the skills I’ve learned and practiced, and I teach tools for self-support and transformation.
+I serve as a facilitator for others in their own journey, using my innate gifts for healing and support with the skills I’ve learned and practiced, and I teach tools for self-support and transformation.
 Of course, I always offer support whenever needed, whether verbal or energetic, and I can utilize the skills related to my degree in Counseling when appropriate.
 I contemplate what it would be like if everyone had an experience of the context that forms the basis of my work and had these tools at their disposal.
 I love to share this work with people!

 Please email me at email@example.com for more information about groups or individual consultation.